 Salt, freshly ground black pepper, grated nutmeg

-3-4 Tablespoons freshly grated Parmesan (preferably a mix of Grana Padano and Parmigiano Reggiano)
+5 Tablespoons freshly grated Parmesan (preferably a mix of Grana Padano and Parmigiano Reggiano) and extra for serving

 Preheat oven 150°C

-- Place the Prosciutto slices on a baking tray lined with baking paper and into a preheated oven to crisp for approx.10-15 minutes.
+- Place the Prosciutto slices on a baking tray lined with baking paper.
+Place into a preheated oven to crisp for approx.10-15 minutes.
 Remove from oven to cool.
 Crumble and set aside.

 - Prepare the asparagus by snapping off the tough ends.
-Cut off the tips and set aside.
+Cut off the bud tips to approx. 2.5cm and set aside.
 Slice each spear on the diagonal into approx. 2.5cm lengths.

-- Blanch tips and spears in boiling salted water for 30 seconds to 1 minute.
+- Blanch tips and spears in boiling salted water for about 30 seconds.
 Drain and rinse under cold water.

 - Add the cooked pasta to the frypan.
-Stir well to combine with flavours in the frypan.
+Stir well to combine the flavours.

 - Do not allow the egg mixture to scramble!
 To gain the beautiful silky texture of an authentic Carbonara takes a little practice but you will perfect it in no time.

-- Serve immediately with remaining grated Parmesan.
-Garnish with crisp Prosciutto if using and thyme flowers.
+- Serve immediately with extra grated Parmesan.
+Garnish with crisp Prosciutto, if using, and thyme flowers.
 Accompany with freshly steamed vegetables or a cool crisp spring salad.
 Buona!

-When buying asparagus look for firm buds that are tightly closed with a crisp, unblemished and moist looking stem.
-Store asparagus by cutting a little off the base of the stem, place in a vase or glass with approx. 2cm water.
-Cover with a small plastic bag and put in the fridge.
-Change the water every day or so ensuring the buds are not wet and they will keep fresh for about 3-4 days.
-Alternatively, wrap a wet paper towel around the base of the asparagus and place in a loose fitting plastic bag and pop it into the fridge.
+Store asparagus by cutting about 1cm off the base of the stem.
+Place in a vase or glass with about 2cm water.
+Cover with a loose fitting plastic produce bag and place in the fridge.
+Change the water every two days ensuring the bud tips are not wet.
+Asparagus stored like this will keep fresh for approx. 3-4 days.